TSummersLab/SMART_matlab/README.md

 We will make the following assumptions when explaining how to use the package:
 * Compatible Sphero robots are obtained and fully charged.
 We will refer to the compatible robots as Spheros (regardless of the model).
 * A compatible computer is obtained and is equipped with a Bluetooth module.
 We will assume that only one computer is used, but we will indicate the necessary changes to use multiple computers.
 We will also assume that the computer is running Windows OS, but we will indicate the necessary changes when using computers running macOS.
-* A Matlab-compatible camera is obtained with a tripod or other structure that provides elevation.
+* A MATLAB-compatible camera is obtained with a tripod or other structure that provides elevation.
 * A large and empty area with a dark background is available to run the package.
 The size of the area may vary based on the camera placement, but a minimum area of (6' x 6') or (2m x 2m) is recommended.

 ### Preparing the Environment
 Before running the package, you should setup the physical environment in which the experiments will be performed.
 Start by finding a large space where you can run the experiments.
 The space should have a black background and preferably a flat carpet-like surface.
 Tile floors work or stamped concrete, but they might affect the performance of the package if they were reflective and/or not flat.
 Gaps between tiles are considered obstacles for the Spheros.
 Next, setup your camera.
 Try to center the camera so that it overshadows the Spheros' operation area.
 Try to elevate the camera and point it vertically down as much as possible.
 This will improve the platform's image processing.
 In our experiments, we placed the camera at a hight of about 6.5' or 2 meters.
 The camera made an angle of about 30 degrees with the line pointing vertically downward.
 These values serve an informative role only.
 They need not be followed exactly.
 We will continue the camera setup step in the [Using the Package](#using-the-package) section.

 You should also pair the Spheros to your computer.
-Trying to connect to unpaired Spheros may result in Matlab crashing.
+Trying to connect to unpaired Spheros may result in MATLAB crashing.
 You can pair the Spheros by following these steps:
 1. Double tap the Sphero to wake it up.
 It should blink with its three identifying colors.
 The color sequence represents the Sphero's name; i.e. if it blink red-green-red then its name is Sphero-RGR.
 Note that the color sequence is not unique.
 If you have multiple robots with the same name, you cannot connect to them using this package.
 2. Open your Bluetooth preferences or management tool on your device and refresh the list of available devices.
 3. Locate your Sphero in the devices list and pair it with your computer.
 The Sphero might show up as an audio device.